kaitlynntnguyen/sqlalchemy-challenge/README.md

 3. Link Python to the database by creating a SQLAlchemy session.

-Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.
+4. Perform a precipitation analysis and a station analysis Precipitation Analysis

-Precipitation Analysis
-Find the most recent date in the dataset.
+        1. Find the most recent date in the dataset.

-Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.
+     2. Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-HINT
-Select only the "date" and "prcp" values.

-Load the query results into a Pandas DataFrame.
-Explicitly set the column names.

-Sort the DataFrame values by "date".

-Plot the results by using the DataFrame plot method, as the following image shows:

-A screenshot depicts the plot.

 Use Pandas to print the summary statistics for the precipitation data.